 William Herschel and his discovery of Uranus;mistaking Uranus for a comet; appointment as personal astronomer to the king; building a 40 foot telescope; his discovery of two moons of Saturn Mimas and Enceladus; his discovery of two moons of Uranus Titania and Oberon; observations about the Martian ice cap; invention of the term ‘asteroid’; discovery of infrared light; discovery that corals are animals and not plants

-William Herschel’s early life and reasons for moving from Germany to England; how this accomplished musician became interested in astronomy; building his own telescope; refractor and reflector telescopes explained; discovery of binary stars and nebulae; hypothesis that nebulae were not only clouds of cosmic gas and dust but also contained stars; mapping the Milky Way; hypothesis about life on the moon.
+William Herschel’s early life and reasons for moving from Germany to England; how this accomplished musician became interested in astronomy; building his own telescope; refractor and reflector telescopes explained; discovery of binary stars and nebulae; hypothesis that nebulae were not only clouds of cosmic gas and dust but also contained stars; mapping the Milky Way.

 An explanation of the results of Gregor Mendel’s research into the heredity of the common pea plant.
-How he cross bred pure bred plants with purple and white flowers; the results of this cross breeding programme in the first generation; how the self pollination of the first generation led to the offspring in the second generation developing purple and white flowers in the ratio of 3:1; an explanation of hybrids.
+How he cross bred pure bred plants with purple and white flowers; the results of this cross breeding programme in the first generation; how the self pollination of the first generation led to the offspring in the second generation developing purple and white flowers in the ratio of 3:1.

 An introduction to the work of the father of genetics, the 19th century monk Gregor Mendel; how he set up experiments to investigate the heredity of the common pea plant; an explanation of the seven traits he decided to investigate; the meaning of ‘trait’ and revision of phenotypes and genotypes; opposition to his conclusions; a summary of the 19th century hypothesis of ‘blending inheritance’.